ResearchComputing/Documentation/Logging-In.md

 2. Enter your password:
     * If you are logging in using Duo, type `duo:` followed by your Identikey password.
 For example, if your Identikey password is 123, type `duo:123`.
 Press enter.
 You will then receive an authentication request on the Duo app on your phone.
 Approve the request.
     * If you are logging in with a Vasco OTP device, enter your four-digit PIN plus the six digits shown when you push the button on your device.
 For example, if your PIN is “1234” and the device shows “567890”, you will type `1234567890`.
 Press enter.

+## Logging in from Linux

+1. Open a terminal window and type: `ssh username@login.rc.colorado.edu`, where `username` is your assigned username.

+2. Enter your password:
+    * If you are logging in using Duo, type `duo:` followed by your Identikey password.
+For example, if your Identikey password is 123, type `duo:123`.
+Press enter.
+You will then receive an authentication request on the Duo app on your phone.
+Approve the request.
+    * If you are logging in with a Vasco OTP device, enter your four-digit PIN plus the six digits shown when you push the button on your device.
+For example, if your PIN is “1234” and the device shows “567890”, you will type `1234567890`.
+Press enter.